Home | Volume 49 | Article number 47

 Introduction Down

 PA is an uncommon variation of congenital anterior segment dysgenesis.
 The main characteristics are lenticulo-corneal or irido-corneal synechiae and varying degrees of central corneal opacity, characterized by a central corneal opacity with defects in the corneal endothelium, Descemet's membrane, and posterior stroma; adhesion of the iris and cornea are also present [2].
 An uncommon ailment known as congenital corneal opacification affects 6 out of every 100,000 infants worldwide [3].
 Even though they are rare, corneal opacities can have a catastrophic impact on a child's long-term vision, particularly if they are not identified and treated right away.
 There are several etiologic causes for congenital cloudy cornea, including metabolic, developmental, genetic, and idiopathic.
-There are still none standard treatment approval established yet, however various surgical approaches have been studied through the years, the approachements are penetrating keratoplasty, cataract aspiration or lensectomy, optical iridectomy, selective endothelial removal, trabeculectomy and implant of glaucoma draining devices [4-6].
+There are still no standard treatment approval established yet, however, various surgical approaches have been studied through the years, the approachements are penetrating keratoplasty, cataract aspiration or lensectomy, optical iridectomy, selective endothelial removal, trabeculectomy and implant of glaucoma draining devices [4-6].

 The management of congenital corneal opacities in infants is challenging, and the approach must be tailored to the specific cause and child.
-This study aims to present ocular manifestation of the anterior segment dysgenesis, summarize treatment options to preserve the patient's visual acuity, prevent further complication, and describe the importance of improving care coordination among interprofessional to improve outcomes.
+This study aims to present ocular manifestation of the anterior segment dysgenesis, summarize treatment options to preserve the patient's visual acuity, prevent further complications, and describe the importance of improving care coordination among interprofessional to improve outcomes.
 We report a case of a 20-month-old male with bilateral corneal opacification and keratolenticular adhesion present since birth, diagnosed with Type II Peters anomaly.

 Patient and observation Down